josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 Type casting is an important concept in typed languages.
 Casting is the conversion of a value from one type to another.

-Imagine an Enemy in your game, that extends Area2D.
-You want it to collide with the Player, a CharacterBody2D with a script called PlayerController attached to it.
-You use the body_entered signal to detect the collision.
+Imagine an `Enemy` in your game, that `extends Area2D`.
+You want it to collide with the `Player`, a `CharacterBody2D` with a script called `PlayerController` attached to it.
+You use the `body_entered` signal to detect the collision.
-With typed code, the body you detect is going to be a generic PhysicsBody2D, and not your PlayerController on the _on_body_entered callback.
+With typed code, the body you detect is going to be a generic `PhysicsBody2D`, and not your `PlayerController` on the `_on_body_entered` callback.

-You can check if this PhysicsBody2D is your Player with the as keyword, and using the colon : again to force the variable to use this type.
+You can check if this `PhysicsBody2D` is your `Player` with the `as` keyword, and using the colon `:` again to force the variable to use this type.
-This forces the variable to stick to the PlayerController type:
+This forces the variable to stick to the `PlayerController` type:

 ```
 func _on_body_entered(body: PhysicsBody2D) -> void: